prlz77/LSTM-on-CNN/README.md

 # LSTM-on-CNN
 Extracts features from a pre-trained CNN and trains a LSTM.

+**Updates**
+* (Recent) Early stop.
+Choosing GPU.
+* Added script to save images into h5 file.
+* AUC score, better sorting frames in gen_output, saving best outputs.
+* Correct and incorrect data examples in this README
+* Docker Image.
+* Added Classification tests.
+* Added Classification task.

+## Publications
 The code has been used in the following publications:

 ```
 @inproceedings{bellantonio2016spatio,